xster/flutter-wiki/Compiling-the-engine.md

 These steps build the engine used by `flutter run` for Android devices.

-Run the following steps, from the `src` directory created in the steps above:
+Run the following steps, from the `src` directory created in [Setting up the Engine development environment](https://github.com/flutter/flutter/wiki/Setting-up-the-Engine-development-environment):

 1. `git pull upstream master` in `src/flutter` to update the Flutter Engine repo.